Death and legacy of Tom Thomson

 Tom Thomson's headstone in Leith, Ontario.
 Thomson's part of the stone bears the inscription: Tom Thomson Landscape painter Drowned in Canoe Lake July 8, 1917 aged 39 years 11 months 3 days.

 The Canadian painter Tom Thomson died on 8 July 1917, on Canoe Lake in Algonquin Provincial Park in Nipissing District, Ontario, Canada.
 After Thomson drowned in the water, his upturned canoe was discovered later that afternoon and his body eight days later.
-Many theories regarding Thomson's death—including that he was murdered or committed suicide—have become popular in the years since his death, though these ideas lack any substantiation.
+Many theories regarding Thomson's death—including that he was murdered or died from suicide—have become popular in the years since his death, though these ideas lack any substantiation.

 Thomson stands tall as a figure in Canadian art.
 His later work has had a profound influence on both the artists contemporary to him as well as those coming much later.
 Paintings such as The Jack Pine and The West Wind have taken a prominent place in the culture of Canada and are some of the country's most iconic pieces of art.
 In addition to his prominence as an artist, he has developed a reputation as an ideal Canadian outdoorsman, proficient in canoeing and fishing, though his talents in the former have come to be doubted.